danyspin97/PhpBotFramework/docs/payments.rst

 - `Payme <https://payme.uz/>`__

-While the API makes easy for a developer to know if (s)he was paid or not, it's not the same for the users which doesn't have no warranty to recover their money if they fall in a trap.
+While the API makes easy for a developer to know if (s)he was paid or not, it's not the same for the users who doesn't have no warranty.

 **PhpBotFramework 3.x** has introduced the support to the Payments API and the usage is really straightforward.